 To switch between hiding and showing the perio exam controls for entering data, click (or tap) the Hide and Show button .

-To view an explanation of all the abbreviations and symbols that are used for perio exams, click (or tap) the Legend button .
+To view an explanation of all the abbreviations and symbols that are used for perio exams and the available keyboard shortcuts, click (or tap) the Legend button .